sundayokon/portfolio/README.md

 # portfolio
-These are projects i did while doing Responsive Web Design BootCamp with FreeCodeCamp January 2022.
+These are projects I did while doing Responsive Web Design BootCamp with FreeCodeCamp in January 2022.